 - The cruise port's 2017 schedule had all-time highest number of ship calls - 50.
 For comparison, in 2016 this number was 44.

-- Season 2017's scheduled visits included handling 19 port-transit itineraries and over 30 turnaround (round-trip) cruises to Baltic and Mediterranean destinations, like Iberia, German waterways, Russia (St Petersburg) and various UK-based itineraries (around Britain and Ireland).
-Among the port's 2017 most popular visitors were the companies Fred Olsen, CMV Cruise And Maritime Voyages, AIDA, Disney.
-New lines docking in the region were NCL Norwegian and TUI.
+- Season 2017's scheduled cruise ship port calls were 52, including 19 port-transit itineraries and 33 turnaround (roundtrip) cruises to Baltic and Mediterranean destinations, like Iberia, German waterways, Russia (St Petersburg) and various UK-based itineraries (around Britain and Ireland).
+Among the port's 2017 largest customers were the companies Fred Olsen, CMV Cruise And Maritime Voyages, AIDA, Disney.
+Newcomers docking in the region were NCL Norwegian and TUI.

 Newcastle cruise terminal

 Newcastle upon Tyne cruise port terminal is located in North Shields, adjacent to Royal Quays Marina.
 The terminal was recently refurbished and now it can accommodate the last generation of cruise vessels.

 Newcastle cruise port terminal processes around 800 thousand cruise tourists per year.
 The building has 700 seats, six check-ins, luggage facilities, tourist information and change.
 There is a short-term and long-term parking.